Murphy homers in debut as A's blank Angels

-Sean Murphy rebounded from being called for catcher's interference to homer in his first major league game Wednesday night, and the Oakland Athletics won their second straight game against the visiting Los Angeles Angels, 4-0.
+Sean Murphy rebounded from being called for catcher's interference to homer in his first major league game Wednesday night, and the Oakland Athletics won a second straight from the visiting Los Angeles Angels, 4-0.
 Oakland right-hander Tanner Roark continued his impressive form at his new home, tossing 6 2/3 innings of five-hit ball.

 Jurickson Profar and Marcus Semien also homered for the A's, who have opened a six-game homestand with a pair of wins after completing a seven-game trip last week with a pair of losses.
 After Profar gave the A's a 1-0 lead with his 19th homer in the second inning off Angels starter Patrick Sandoval (0-2), Murphy nearly dug Oakland a hole when he was called for catcher's interference during a Shohei Ohtani at-bat with two outs and two on in the third.